Colorectal Cancer

 • Age over 50

-• Having family history of bowel cancer
+• Having family history of colorectal cancer

 • Colorectal cancer may be hereditary, especially from first-degree relatives